ansible/workshops/exercises/ansible_collections/2-collections-from-playbook/README.md

 ## Step 1 - Install the Ansible Collection

 The `ansible.posix.selinux` module which we want to use for this exercise, it part of the `ansible.posix` collection.
 We have to install this collection first, before we can use its modules.
-The `ansible-galxy` command line tool can be used to automate the installation.
+The `ansible-galaxy` command line tool can be used to automate the installation.
 It us preconfigured to search for roles and collections on [Ansible Galaxy](https://galaxy.ansible.com/) so we can just specify the collection name and it will take care of the rest:

     ansible-galaxy collection install ansible.posix